 Morphic – Basic Features

-Auto-personalization and a MorphicBar that puts the top-used accessibility and usability features right at your fingertips.
+A MorphicBar easily puts the top-used accessibility and usability features right at your fingertips.

 Take a quick peek at Morphic’s basic features.

-- A quick menu of additional accessibility/usability features, and
+- A convenient menu of additional accessibility/usability features

 The + and – buttons under Text Size enable you to either increase or decrease the size of the text and pictures on your screen.
 There are multiple settings you can choose from to fit your personal needs.

 When you click on Show Magnifier, your own personal “magnifying glass” pops up that enlarges everything you scroll over.
 You’ll never miss any “fine print” again.
 To turn off, simply click on the Hide Magnifier.

 When you click on Snip’s copy button a live crosshair cursor pops up on your screen.
 Simply press your mouse button and drag to draw a square around what you want to copy.
 Let go of your mouse button.
 You can then paste the picture in email or anywhere.

 Select any text with your mouse and then click on the Read Selected play button and the computer will read it for you.
 Great for those who would like to listen to an article while doing something else or for people with certain types of dyslexia.
 Mac computers have a pop-up control panel.